 - 2 large eggs + 1 yolk (save the extra egg white for the glaze, below)

 Mix in stand mixer with a bread hook and/or hand knead together until ingredients form a ball.
 You may need an extra tablespoon or two of flour depending on the weather and how carefully you measured the liquids.

 Place dough into an oiled bowl.
 Cover it and let it rise for 1 1/2 hours, or until not quite doubled in size.

 Turn dough out onto a lightly oiled surface and fold it over once or twice.
 Divide into three pieces, and roll each into a strand about 18″ long.

 Place the strands next to each other on a lightly greased or parchment-lined (or Silpat-lined baking sheet.
 Braid from the middle of the strands, not the ends: right over center, left over center, and repeating until you reach the end.
 Then turn the baking sheet around, and starting from the middle again, braid the other side, this time center over right, center over left, until you reach the end.
 Working from the middle like this gives a nice taper from middle to either end, rather than a loaf that is fat on one end and skinny on the other.

+For a round challah, try one of these two methods (video).
 Alternatively, go to YouTube and search “challah braiding” for any number of other ways to braid (or just shape into one big log—it won’t be as pretty, but it will still be tasty).